 Exceptions to 50/50 rule for short periods of sickness

-The exception to the 50/50 rule above is for short periods of reduction where the employer has a policy of nil pay for the first X days of sickness.
+The exception to the 50/50 rule above is for short periods of reduction where the employer has a policy of nil pay for the first few days of sickness.
 In these cases, A P P is applied in the pay period of reduction even if this is later than the date of the relevant event.
 Adjustments do not have to be made in arrears.

 The employee does not have to be placed back in the main section if they have elected for the 50/50 section unless the period of unpaid leave due to sickness or injury crosses two pay periods.
 For example, if an employer has a policy of nil pay for the first three days of sickness then, if the first two days were the last two days of one pay period and the third day was the first day of the following pay period, the regulations require the member to be put into the main section from the beginning of that next pay period.